tp17-2021/vt/README.md

 ## Gateway needs to be running for backend to work correctly
-use instructions from https://github.com/tp17-2021/gateway/tree/development#usage to set it up
+use instructions from https://github.com/tp17-2021/gateway/tree/development#usage to set it up.
+After running the backend, in the docker logs you should see the message that connection to gateway is succesfull.